 Price Guide - Pets and Animal Casts

 The prices listed on this page are an approximate guide to some of our most popular options, as every single lifecast is utterly unique and tailored to you - varying in pose, size, shape, material and finish.
 Please note that you are not at all limited to what is described here or that you see in our galleries.
-We offer a truly bespoke service, and are very happy to investigate options that have never been considered before.
 We do allow our customers to pay for their casts in instalments with no added interest, so long as the final payment is made on or before collection.
-Please see the payment guide in our Terms & Conditions for more information on how and when to pay and if you have any questions, check out our useful FAQ or get in touch with us.
+If you have any questions, check out our useful FAQ or get in touch with us.
 Overwhelmed by the choices below?
 Why not pop to our webshop and purchase one of our premium gift packages or vouchers - the perfect present for the one you love.
 For a comparison between different popular material finishes, click here.